How can I prove an email was actually sent to me?

-Email messages leave a trail as the travel from the sender to the recipient.
-This trail is visible in the “Received” email headers of the message (if you have it) as well as in the server logs at the sender’s email provider and your email provider.
-If you know some aspects of the message in question (i.e. the subject, sender, recipient, and date/time sent), you can ask your email service provider to search their logs to see if there is any evidence of such a message arriving to their systems.
-This will tell you if such a message ever made it to your email provider; however, email providers typically can only search the most recent 1-2 weeks of logs with ease.
-So, if the message in question was from a while ago, your email server provider may not be able to help you (or may need to charge you a lot of money to manually extract and search archived log files, if they have them).
+Email messages leave a trail as they travel from the sender to the recipient.
+This trail is visible in the “Received” email headers of the message (if you have it) and in the server logs at the sender’s email provider and your email provider.
+If you know some aspects of the message in question (i.e., the subject, sender, recipient, and date/time sent), you can ask your email service provider to search their logs to see if there is any evidence of such a message arriving in their systems.
+This will tell you if such a message made it to your email provider; however, email providers can typically only search the most recent one to two weeks of logs.
+So, if the message in question was from a while ago, your email service provider may not be able to help you (or may need to charge you a lot of money to manually extract and search archived log files if they have them).

-If your email provider does not have any record of the message or can not search their logs, then you (or the sender) can ask the same question of the sender’s email provider.
-If they can provide records of such an email being sent through their system, that will also prove the email was sent.
+If your email provider does not have any record of the message or can not search their logs, you (or the sender) can ask the same question of the sender’s email provider.
+If they can provide records of such an email being sent through their system, that will prove the email was sent.

-The log file analysis provided by the email providers could also shed light on why you didn’t get the message.
-I.e., your email address might have been spelled wrong, there could have been a server glitch or issue, etc., etc. However, if the message was sent long ago, the chances of learning anything useful from the email providers is small.
-Also, if you use a commodity email provider such as AOL, Yahoo, Outlook, Gmail, etc., you may find it difficult or impossible to contact a technical support person and have them perform an accurate and useful log search for you.
+The log file analysis provided by the email providers could also explain why you didn’t get the message.
+I.e., your email address might have been spelled wrong, there could have been a server glitch or issue, etc. However, if the message was sent long ago, the chances of learning anything useful from the email providers are small.
+Also, if you use a commodity email provider such as AOL, Yahoo, Outlook, Gmail, etc., you may find it difficult or impossible to contact a technical support person and have them perform an accurate and helpful log search.
 More premium providers, like LuxSci.com, do this kind of thing as a matter of course.